 Make an indoor obstacle course, have a dance off, practice some yoga.
 Let your kids help create a plan for how to make it an active, festive occasion for everyone involved.
 Besides, what better way to get rid of winter blues than to have a party?

 Do your kids love their advent calendars?
 Make a similar looking calendar (or even reuse the shell) to count down the active days in January.
-Instead of putting candy or toys in each day, write-out on a post it, a quick activity for everyday- e.g. Jumping jacks, plank hold.
+Instead of putting candy or toys in each day, write out a quick activity for everyday- e.g. Jumping jacks, plank hold.
 This make your own advent calendar is perfect for this activity!
-You can get creative as you want with the exercise ideas, but they don’t have to be anything special.
+You can get as creative as you want with the exercise ideas, but they don’t have to be anything special.
 While moves like jumping jacks may not seem that exciting, kids really do like them, especially when you present them in a novel way.

 Activity trackers are becoming more and more popular among kids and adults.
 Whether it’s a Nike FuelBand, FitBit, a $5 pedometer, or even a stop watch, kids love measuring their activity, and activity trackers can be used a great motivating tools.

 Given the time of year, there’s a good chance someone in the family just got one as a gift, or already has one.
 Put the trackers to use!